 Add delicate cornichons, olives and cheese tidbits for the perfect accompaniments.

+There is something to be said about serving good tea at a tea party rather than plain old every day tea.
+And thankfully nature has given us thousands of varieties to choose from--green, oolong and orange pekoe--just to name a few.
+Try different teas and tea blends, and think about adding loose teas as well as bagged teas to the mix.
 If you have the space, perhaps you can set up a tea bar with a kettle and trivet, along with an assortment of teas, and accoutrements such as milk, half and half, sugar cubes, sugar alternative, lemon slices and honey.